Intensity correlations in decoy-state BB84 quantum key distribution systems: Parameter estimation technique

 The fact that $g_{a_{k}a_{k-1}}$ follows a truncated Gaussian distribution, allows to derive explicit formulas for the overlap parameter in \cref{cs_text,cs_text2}, and the photon-number statistics of \cref{pns}.
 As shown in \cite{sixto2022}, the overlap can be computed with the following formula

 where $a_{k+1}$ is the setting selected in round $k+1$ and $p_{a_{k+1}}$ represents the probability of selecting such setting.
+Importantly, for higher order correlations the previous equation presents an exponential behavior with $\xi$ as shown in \cite{sixto2022}, which makes the CS constraints looser and deteriorates the performance.
 Moreover, the CS constraints can be linearized so as not to break the linear character of the parameter estimation.
 Importantly, when applying the linearization step to the constraints in \cref{cs_text} [\cref{cs_text2}], an additional reference yield (error) parameter needs to be incorporated (see \cite{zapatero2021, sixto2022} for more details).
 In these works, the authors do not optimize these parameters to maximize the key rate, as they take the reference yield (reference error) as the one that can be expected by the behavior of the channel, neglecting the effect of correlations.
 This leads to a severe drop in performance, especially when the outputs of the linear programs and the reference parameters are mutually distant.
 To fix this and improve the secret key rate, we use the outputs of the linear programs at a certain distance point $L$ as the reference values for the next distance point $L+1$.
-For the first point, $L=0$, we find a close-to-optimal reference value by running the linear program multiple times with different reference parameters, and using the highest output.
+For the first point, $L=0$, we find a close-to-optimal reference values by running the linear program multiple times with different reference parameters, and using the highest output, in Monte Carlo fashion.
+Note that the inflection points observed in the secret key rates of \cref{fig:2_vecinos} stem from the difference in how the first point is optimized compared to the rest.
+Ideally, we would perform a Monte Carlo simulation for all distances, but this is impractical given the slow performance of the linear programs described in \cite{sixto2022}.
 Importantly, the linear constraints represent a valid bound regardless of the reference value used.

 As for the decoy-state constraints, their derivation is rather standard, and they can be written as

 and

 Here, $q_{Z(X)}$ denotes the probability of selecting the $Z$ ($X$) basis, $p_{a}$ denotes the probability of selecting setting $a\in{}A$ in any given round, and the average yields and error probabilities are defined as $y_{n, a, c, N}=\sum_{k=1}^{N} Y_{n, a, c}^{(k)}/{N}$ and $h_{n, a, c, N}=\sum_{k=1}^{N} H_{n, a, c}^{(k)}/{N}$ for all possible settings.
 Also, we recall that the average gains are $\bar{Z}_{a, c, N}=Z_{a, c, N}/{N}$ for all possible inputs, and we have defined the average error gains as $\bar{E}_{a, c, N}=E_{a, c, N}/{N}$ where $E_{a, c, N}$ represents the error gain associated to settings $(a,c)$ and the number of rounds $N$.